-Those who have been involved in ESRI software development know how important it is to know the GUID of some commands.
+Those who have been involved in ESRI software development know how important it is to know the Global Unique Identifier (GUID) of some commands.
 In this regard, I have developed an extension that enables you to catch the GUID of any command or button you click in ArcMap.
-To try the extension see the project page.
+To try the extension see the project page at Github.

 - programmatically call a pre-built command or tool.

 - create a python Addin toolbar with a custom set of built-in commands and tools.
-For more information click here.
+For more information see here.

 In all these scenarios you need the built-in command or tool GUID.
 The Addin is built for ArcGIS Desktop 10.2, although it should also work with higher versions.